anandmohanam/django_react/README.md

-It is a sample project using django rest framwork and react.js using api:
+It is a sample project using Django REST framework and react.js using api:
       -GET
       -DELETE